awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/nucleus-emitter-component.md

 `mqttTopic`
 \(Optional\) The AWS IoT Core MQTT topic to which this component publishes telemetry data\.
 Set this value to the AWS IoT Core MQTT topic to which you want to publish telemetry data\.
-When this value is empty, the nucleus emitter doesn't publish telemetry data to the cloud\.
+When this value is empty, the nucleus emitter doesn't publish telemetry data to the AWS Cloud\.
+The use of an MQTT topic to publish data to the AWS Cloud is subject to [AWS IoT Core pricing](http://aws.amazon.com/iot-core/pricing/)\.
 Default: `""`

 `telemetryPublishIntervalMs`
 \(Optional\) The amount of time \(in milliseconds\) between which the component publishes telemetry data\.
 If you set this value lower than the minimum supported value, the component uses the minimum value instead\.
+Lower publish intervals result in higher CPU usage on your core device\.
+We recommend that you start with the default publish interval and adjust it based on your device's CPU usage\.
 Minimum: `500`
 Default: `60000`
-Lower publish intervals result in higher CPU usage on your core device\.
-We recommend that you start with the default publish interval and adjust it based on your device's CPU usage\.

 **Example: Configuration merge update**
 The following example shows a sample configuration merge update that enables publishing telemetry data every 5 seconds to the `$local/greengrass/telemetry` topic and the `greengrass/myTelemetry` AWS IoT Core MQTT topic\.